-(c) Ensure that nonemitting electric generation and electricity from renewable resources supply one hundred percent of all sales of electricity to Washington retail electric customers by January 1, 2045;
+(3) By January 1, 2045, each utility must ensure that nonemitting electric generation and electricity from renewable resources supply one hundred percent of all retail sales of electricity to Washington electric customers;

+(4) In making progress toward and meeting subsections (2) and (3) of this section, each utility must:

+(a) Pursue all cost-effective, reliable, and feasible conservation and efficiency resources;

+(b) Maintain and protect the safety, reliable operation and balancing of the electric system; and

+(c) Ensure that all customers are benefiting from the transition to clean energy through:

-(d) Ensure the equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities;
+(i) The equitable distribution of energy and nonenergy benefits and reduction of burdens to vulnerable populations and highly impacted communities;

-(e) Ensure long-term and short-term public health and environmental benefits and reduction of costs and risks;
+(ii) Long-term and short-term public health and environmental benefits and reduction of costs and risks; and

-(f) Ensure energy security and resiliency; and
+(iii) Energy security and resiliency.

-(g) Make progress toward and meet the standards in this subsection: (i) while maintaining and protecting the safety, reliable operation, and balancing of the electric system; and

-(ii) at the lowest reasonable cost.
+(5) Each utility must demonstrate that it has made progress toward and has met the standards in this section at the lowest reasonable cost.

+(6) Each utility must adaptively manage its portfolio of activities, which includes but is not limited to:

-(2) Adaptively manage portfolio of activities.
-Each utility must continuously review and update as appropriate its planning and investment activities to adapt to changing market conditions and developing technologies.
-Each utility must research emerging technologies and assess the potential of such technologies for implementation in its service territory, including assessment and development of new and pilot programs.
+(a) Continuously reviewing and updating as appropriate its planning and investment activities to adapt to changing market conditions and developing technologies; and

+(b) Researching emerging technologies and assessing the potential of such technologies for implementation in its service territory, including assessment and development of new and pilot programs.

-WAC 480-100-605 Purpose of integrated resource planning.
+WAC 480-100-615 Purpose of integrated resource planning.

-Consistent with chapters 80.28, 19.280, and 19.405 RCW, each electric utility regulated by the commission has the responsibility to identify and meet its resource needs with the lowest reasonable cost mix of conservation and efficiency, generation, distributed energy resources, and delivery system investments to ensure a utility provides energy to its customers that is clean, affordable, reliable, and equitably distributed.
+Consistent with Chapters 80.28, 19.280, and 19.405 RCW, each electric utility regulated by the commission has the responsibility to identify and meet its resource needs with the lowest reasonable cost mix of conservation and efficiency, generation, distributed energy resources, and delivery system investments to ensure the utility provides energy to its customers that is clean, affordable, reliable, and equitably distributed.

-WAC 480-100-610 Content of an Integrated Resource Plan.
+WAC 480-100-620 Content of an Integrated Resource Plan.

-At a minimum, integrated resource plans must include the components listed in this rule.
-Unless otherwise stated, the assessments, evaluations, and forecasts should be over the planning horizon.
+(1) At a minimum, integrated resource plans must include the components listed in this rule.
+Unless otherwise stated, the assessments, evaluations, and forecasts should be over an appropriate planning horizon.

-(1) Load forecast.
-The plan must include a range of forecasts of projected customer demand that reflect the effect of economic forces on the consumption of electricity and address changes in the number, type, and efficiency of electrical end-uses.
+(2) Load forecast.
+The IRP must include a range of forecasts of projected customer demand that reflect the effect of economic forces on the consumption of electricity and address changes in the number, type, and efficiency of electrical end-uses.